Nothing's more valuable than peace of mind.

 Learn how to set up eAlerts here.

-Opting for eStatements is not only convenient, it also helps protect your personal information.
+Opting for eStatements is not only convenient but it also helps protect your personal information.
 When you enroll in eStatements, you keep a record of your transactions behind a secure login and will be notified by email when a new statement is available.

-When you are ready to leave a site to which you have logged in, log off rather than just closing the page or browser.
+When you are ready to leave a site you've logged in to, log off rather than just closing the page or browser.

 At least once a year, read through your credit reports carefully.
 You can request a free annual credit report from each of the 3 national credit reporting agencies, even if you don’t suspect any unauthorized activity on your account.